The FTSE 100 ended the week at 7,678. 79, up 0. 25%,.

 The focus over the coming week will shift squarely back onto China, with a raft of economic indicators on the Asian giant set for release, while closer to home the UK will on Tuesday begin to publish GDP on a monthly basis.

 The FTSE 100 ended the week 19.
 23 points lower at 7,617.
 70.

-The focus in the coming week will be on any Cabinet reshuffle by the Prime Minister.
+The focus over the coming week will be on global manufacturing and on monetary policy in the US.

 The FTSE 100 ended the week 17 points lower at 7,636.
 93.

 Global trade frictions permitting, which they may not, the focus over the coming week is likely to be back on the Bank of England, with chief economist Andy Haldane scheduled to deliver the Annual Lecture at the Academy of Social Sciences on Thursday, at 1430 BST.

 The FTSE 100 ended the week up 0.
 59% at 7,688.
 35.

 Without a doubt, all eyes next week will be trained on the ongoing trade spats around the globe between the US and its main trading partners.

 The FTSE 100 ended the week 48.
 0 points lower at 7,633.
 91.